immersivecognition/unity-experiment-framework/README.md

 ## Tutorial: Building an experiment with UXF

-A full tutorial for buiulding an experiment with UXF is available [here](https://github.com/immersivecognition/uxf-tutorial).
+A full tutorial for building an experiment with UXF is available [here](https://github.com/immersivecognition/uxf-tutorial).

 ## Related packages